 The softener provides clean water with the turn of a handle and is easy to fill and install.
 Clearly marked inlets and outlets use quick connects for connection to incoming water supplies and vehicle water supply inlets.
 The On The Go® Softeners are lightweight and compact, measuring 22" in height and 6 ¾" in diameter.
 A convenient handle makes it easy to move the 18-pound unit.
 The units are made in the United States and have a patent pending.

 The On The Go® Portable Water Deionizer product family is a low cost, simple way to DI water!
 These units are easy to hook up or remove depending on your application.
 Works great in the garage, laboratory, on the road or anywhere you need DI water.
 All compact and lightweight, we provide three models and multiple sizes to meet all the markets demands.
 Each unit contains premium high grade virgin resin.
 Unique, patent-pending design comes complete with the Deionizer, 4' high pressure hose, hand-held TDS meter, shut-off valve and a cap/plug for the inlet/outlet.

 Today, On The Go® is distributing its SOFTENER product line throughout the U.S. at popular RV Dealerships and online stores.
-On The Go® is now signing on more dealerships if there isn't one in your state.
+On The Go® is currently signing on more dealerships and is in the process of expanding to several stores across the nation.
 If you are an interested dealership or would like your RV dealership to carry our product, please contact us.
 We'd be happy to talk.

 Today, On The Go® is distributing its DEIONIZER product models through our newly designed web site and other online stores.
-We have a limited number of dealerships.
 If you are an interested distributor/dealership, please contact us.
 We'd be happy to talk.